wuxxin/welltrack/dev/development.md

 ## Python Style & Conventions

 - **Use uv** (the virtual environment and package manager) whenever executing Python commands, including for unit tests.
-- At the start of a new session
-    - recreate python environment with "uv venv"
-    - install packages with "uv pip install . -e"
 - **Use `pyproject.toml`** to add or modify dependencies installed during a task execution.
 - **Use python_dotenv and load_env()** for environment variables.
 - **Follow PEP8**, use type hints, and format with `black`.